lakshita-03/TransactIQ/index.md

 - The forecasting model assumes historical growth patterns continue into the near future.

 ### Risk Assessment
-The forecasting results may be influenced by the following risks:
+The following risks may influence the forecasting results:
 - Regulatory Risk: New RBI guidelines, transaction limits, or KYC requirements can alter trends suddenly.
 - Operational Risk: System outages, cyber threats, or disruptions in UPI infrastructure may affect transaction volumes.
 - Data Quality Risk: Incomplete, delayed, or inconsistent bank reporting can lead to biased forecasts.